Jascha Heifetz: Early life

-Heifetz was born into a Lithuanian-Jewish family in Vilnius (temporarily occupied by Russian Empire, now in Lithuania).

-His father, Reuven Heifetz, was a local violin teacher and served as the concertmaster of the Vilnius Theatre Orchestra for one season before the theatre closed down.
-While Jascha was an infant, his father did a series of tests, observing how his son responded to his violin playing.
-This convinced him that Jascha had great potential, and before Jascha was two years old, his father bought him a small violin, and taught him bowing and simple fingering.
+Heifetz was born into a Lithuanian-Jewish family in Vilnius (which was then part of the Russian Empire, and is currently the capital of Lithuania).
+Reuven Heifetz, Jascha's father, was a local violin teacher and served as the concertmaster of the Vilnius Theatre Orchestra for one season before it closed down.
+When Jascha was an infant, his father conducted a series of tests to observe how his son reacted to his violin playing.
+This convinced him that Jascha had exceptional musical potential.
+Before Jascha turned two, his father purchased a small violin for him and began teaching him basic violin techniques, including bowing and simple fingering.

-At four years old, he started lessons with Elias Malkin.
-He was a child prodigy, making his public debut at seven, in Kovno (now Kaunas, Lithuania) playing the Violin Concerto in E minor by Felix Mendelssohn.
-In 1910, he entered the Saint Petersburg Conservatory to study under Ovanes Nalbandian and later under Leopold Auer.
+In 1906, at the age of five, Heifetz began attending the local music school in Vilna, where he studied under Ilya Malkin.
+He was recognized as a child prodigy and made his public debut at the age of seven in Kovno (now known as Kaunas, Lithuania), performing the Mendelssohn Violin Concerto.
+In 1910, he joined the violin class of Ionnes Nalbandian at the Saint Petersburg Conservatory and later studied for six years with the renowned violin teacher Leopold Auer.

 He played in Germany and Scandinavia, and met Fritz Kreisler for the first time in a Berlin private house, in a "private press matinee on May 20, 1912.
 The home was that of Arthur Abell, the pre-eminent Berlin music critic for the American magazine, Musical Courier.
 Among other noted violinists in attendance was Fritz Kreisler.
 After the 12-year-old Heifetz performed the Mendelssohn violin concerto, Abell reported that Kreisler said to all present, 'We may as well break our fiddles across our knees.'"

 Heifetz visited much of Europe while still in his teens.
 In April 1911, he performed in an outdoor concert in St. Petersburg before 25,000 spectators; there was such a reaction that police officers needed to protect the young violinist after the concert.
 In 1914, he performed with the Berlin Philharmonic conducted by Arthur Nikisch.
 The conductor said he had never heard such an excellent violinist.